itmo-eve/eveadm/README.md

 ## Modules
 Currently implemented modules:
-* xen -- for working with Xen VMs (now only the 'test' functionality);
+* xen -- for working with Xen VMs;
-* rkt -- for working with RKT containers (now only the 'test' functionality) .
+* rkt -- for working with RKT containers.

 Each module supports actions:
 * create